 Interested in the wonderful world of nutrition and dietetics?
-Then you have come to the right place!
+Then you have come to the right place for a nutrition degree!

-It may seem rather simplistic at first glance – eat a little more of this, a little less of that – but an education in nutrition is far more complex and multifaceted than first meets the eye (& stomach!).
+It may seem rather simplistic at first glance – eat a little more of this, a little less of that – but an education in nutrition is far more exciting and multifaceted than first meets the eye (and stomach!).

 Nutritional Sciences is…

-a science that investigates the body’s metabolic and physiological responses to food and explores the role of food and nutrients in the development, treatment, and prevention of disease.
-It also grapples with understanding and leveraging the web of factors that shape how, when, and what we eat.
+A science that investigates the body’s metabolic and physiological responses to the food we consume and explores the role of food and nutrients in the development, treatment and prevention of disease.

 BS in Nutritional Sciences graduates can be employed by a wide-variety of organizations: